Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 On top of this, staying in the yard teaches the pup to go potty wherever he wants to and whenever he wants, which prevents him from being successfully potty trained when inside the house.
 Not to mention, the pup will be vulnerable to theft, poisoning, teasing from ill-minded people, extreme weather, and potentially dangerous critters such as snakes, skunks, raccoons, and even birds of prey.

 Why You Shouldn't Use a Crate for Long Hours

-Not to mention, that, your pup has other important needs that need to be met.
+Your pup also has other important needs that need to be met.
 He needs to move, play, explore, and socialize.
-So, unless you have a friend or neighbor that can stop by at several intervals to take your puppy out to potty, walk, socialize, and eat, crate training is not a good option for a young pup.
+So unless you have a friend or neighbor that can stop by at several intervals to take your puppy out to potty, walk, socialize, and eat, crate training is not a good option for a young pup.

 How to Correctly Use a Crate for Training

 Yes, it is true that the use of a crate in potty training can work wonders because it's the pup's natural instinct to not want to soil where he sleeps, but if you keep your pup enclosed in there for too long, you will break down this natural inhibition.

 Once again, this means you'll have to deal with a very unhappy puppy that is crammed in a crate all day, and on top of that, one that is covered in pee and poo.
 This is the last thing busy pet parents want to deal with upon returning home!

 These pups may also resent being closed in the crate due to negative associations (for the sake of comparison, who wants to be stuck in economy class several days in a row for 8–10 hours straight?).
 Not to mention, your pup will fail to carry over the "clean den instinct" to the rest of the house once he or she is old enough to free-roam.

 There are two different options for busy puppy owners, and there are pros and cons to each.

 - A short-term confinement option made of several outings.